Accounting 101: Everything business owners need to know

 - Verifications.
 Performing audits, inventory checks, reconciliations and steps to ensure that reported numbers are accurate.

-The three methods of accounting
+The three types of accounting for managing businesses

 - financial accounting